 - Biogen Australia Pty Ltd, Investigator-Initiated Research Grant for CAD software in multiple sclerosis: finished Oct 2021 (past)

 These were assessed during peer review and were determined to not be relevant to the changes that were made.View Frank Gaillard's current disclosures

-Striatocapsular infarcts, also known as basal ganglionic capsular infarcts are infarcts involving the caudate nucleus, putamen, and anterior limb of the internal capsule without any involvement of the cortex, caused by either a complete or partial proximal middle cerebral artery occlusion.
+Striatocapsular infarcts, also known as basal ganglionic capsular infarcts are infarcts involving the caudate nucleus, putamen, and the internal capsule without any involvement of the cortex, usually caused by either a complete or partial proximal middle cerebral artery occlusion.

-Striatocapsular infarcts should be distinguished from lenticulostriate infarcts although the terminology is used inconsistently in the literature, and as such the term large lenticulostriate infarct that is sometimes used should probably be avoided.
+Distinguishing striatocapsular infarcts from lenticulostriate infarcts is important even though the terminology is used inconsistently in the literature given that it points to a different pathophysiology.
+As such the term large lenticulostriate infarct that is sometimes used should probably be avoided.

 A pragmatic approach is to reserve lenticulostriate infarction for lacunar strokes that result from occlusion of a single lenticulostriate perforator.
 Striatocapsular infracts, in contrast, represent larger infarcts due to occlusion of multiple perforators 9.

 Historically striatocapsular infarcts were uncommon, but also likely under-recognized, with one landmark series reporting 11 cases out of a stroke registry containing 1,600 patients 1.
 More recently, however, they are seen more frequently in patients who have had early treatment of M1 thromboembolic occlusion either by intravenous thrombolysis or endovascular clot retrieval that successfully prevents cortical infarction but does not reperfuse occluded perforators.